 Professional Director Training Program

-This program accepts two MFA candidates two out of every three years, we are accepting applications for 2014 admission.
+This program accepts two MFA candidates every other year, we are accepting applications for 2014 admission.
 While there is always room for the exceptional applicant, it is extremely difficult to gain admission directly out of a BA program with no other credentials.
 The program tends to choose candidates who show evidence of enterprising energy and accomplishment "out in the world," who may have successfully assisted seasoned directors, who have at least the beginning of a professional and artistic record.

 FIRST STEP - ALL APPLICANTS

 Please mail the following to: Graduate Programs, School of Drama, Box 353950, Seattle WA 98195-3950.
 The deadline is A postmark of not later than December 2, 2013.
 Application materials postmarked after that date cannot be guaranteed full consideration for admission.

 - Directing application form and $60 fee, check or money order made payable to the School of Drama.
 This fee is separate from that due to the Office of Graduate Admissions (see B below).

 - A current résumé of training and experience in your field.

 - A statement of purpose including educational and professional goals.